geekofalltrades/SSoB/TESTING.md

     * `tdetect`: Turn off enemy AI detection so no enemies notice or attack you.
     * `tcl`: Turn off collision so you can fly through walls and obstacles to reach stones more quickly.
+* Skyrim limits how many quest markers it will show in the game world and on the compass, but does not limit how many are shown on the map.
+I've seen in at least one place that the limit is 16.
+Since there are 24 stones, not all stones will have quest markers in-world until 8 are collected.
+If a stone isn't showing a quest marker in-world or on the compass, but it shows a quest marker in the map, then the quest marker is working.

 ### Test Quest Marker Activation, Renaming, and Stacking